ahmadelgamal/README-Gen-Pro/README.md

 ## Features
 1. This is an easy to use command-line application.
 1. It uses the `inquirer` module to ask the user a series of questions.
-1. The answers are used to automatically generate a `README.md` file in an `output` directory/folder.
+1. The answers are used to automatically generate a `README.md` file in an `output` directory.

 ## Pre-Requisites
 1. Install `node.js`.